-In the Keynesian analysis, money is the asset with the highest liquidity.
+In the Keynesian analysis, cash is an asset with the highest liquidity.
 Thus everyone requires liquid assets with them, and therefore it is demanded.

 People sacrifice their liquidity and give their assets in the form of a loan.
 They receive an amount above the principal amount as a reward for dissolving liquidity.

 Keynes explained that people keep liquid money for three causes or motives.
-He proposed two additional motives than the Transaction motive.
+He proposed two additional motives besides the Transaction motive.
 These motives constitute the demand for money in the market.

 The causes or motives for holding money are as follows: